splunk/public-o11y-docs/admin/admin.rst

      - :strong:`Link to documentation`
      - :strong:`Role required`

-   * - Choose from these 3 options for managing user access:
+   * - Select from these 3 options for managing user access:

        #.
 Use Splunk Cloud Platform as the unified identity provider.
        #.
 Use an external Lightweight Directory Access Protocol (LDAP) and control access through Single Sign-On (SSO).